 - WZRD, a 100-watt campus radio station, featuring an eclectic “freeform” format of music, live performances and interviews and news and commentaries on current events

 More than 100 students from all Northeastern locations actively take part in student media work during a typical academic year.
-At the beginning of every semester, Student Leadership Development and the Director of Student Media host Meet the Media Night, which features presentations from each of the student media organizations, plus a special guest speaker discussing their career in the media and offering students advice and encouragement.
+At the beginning of every semester, Student Leadership Development and the Coordinator of Student Media host Meet the Media Night, which features presentations from each of the student media organizations, plus a special guest speaker discussing their career in the media and offering students advice and encouragement.
 In recent years, Northeastern has hosted guest speakers from top Chicago media outlets including WBEZ-FM (NPR), Newsradio 780 WBBM, the Chicago Tribune, Chicago Sun-Times, CAN-TV and the suburban Journal and Topics Media Group.

 Through participation in student media, students gain hands-on experience and build their resumes and a portfolio of work.
 They learn through peer-training from student editors, managers and directors and also from working media professionals, while they develop and enhance the skills they gain in the classroom.
 Some students attend state and national conventions, where they receive critiques of their work, compete against other universities’ publications and learn from Pulitzer-winning journalists and acclaimed writers and media personalities.